isliudong/GPT-copilot-plugin/description.md

               semantic analysis, and other advanced features, optimizing user experience.
              In summary, "ChatGPT Copilot" is an efficient development plugin based on the Chat GPT official website's functionality, which can greatly improve developers' development efficiency and help them complete related work more conveniently and easily.</p>
+<p>Statement: Any personal data will only interact between the local device and the chaGPT server.
+This plugin will not collect any user data.</p>
              <br/>
              <br/>
 <h1>ChatGPT Copilot 中文</h1>